verbage/RPi-curing-chamber/README.md

 This was inspired by user hjbct44's PorkPi system (https://github.com/hjbct44/PorkPi).
 More details about the PorkPi system can be seen in two of hjbct44's postings at SmokingMeatForums.com (https://www.smokingmeatforums.com/threads/porkpi-latest-batch.252528/ and https://www.smokingmeatforums.com/threads/curing-chamber-raspberry-pi-humidity-fluctuation.240436/).

 PorkPi is much more comprehensive than this system--it controls both temperature and humidity, and also includes load cells to actually weigh/track weight loss in the products that are being cured.
-It also has a lot of built in resilience to take care of errors, unexpected power outs and restarts, etc.  Of course, this also makes it much larger (main script ~1000 lines) and a bit harder to grok without dedicated effort since I didn't write it myself.
+It also has a lot of built in resilience to take care of errors, unexpected power outs and restarts, etc.  Of course, this also makes it much larger (main script ~1000 lines) and a bit harder to grok without a dedicated effort since I didn't write it myself.
 So I ended up just starting from scratch, and came up with this simpler script of ~100 lines.

 Hardware-wise, this system consists of a: